 NOTE: Only self-pay patients may be granted a sliding discount based on their ability to pay.
 Column e is blanked out on all other lines.
 When a charge originally made to a third party such as Medicare or a private insurance company has a co-payment or deductible written off, THE CHARGE MUST FIRST BE RECLASSIFIED TO SELF-PAY.
-TO RECLASSIFY, first reduce the third-party charge by the amount due from the patient and increase the self-pay charges by this same amount.
+To reclassify, first reduce the thirdparty charge by the amount due from the patient and increase the self-pay charges by this same amount.
 BAD DEBT WRITE OFF (Column f) - Any payor responsible for a bill may default on a payment due from it.
 In the UDS, only self pay bad debts are recorded.
 In order to keep responsible financial records, centers are required to write off bad debts on a routine basis.
 (It is recommended that this be done no less than annually).
 In some systems this is accomplished by posting an allowance for bad debts rather than actually writing off specific named accounts.
 Amounts removed from the center's self-pay receivables through either (but not both) mechanism are recorded here.

-Reductions of the net collectable amount for the Self-Pay category should be made on Line 13 column f.
+Reductions to the collectable amount for the Self-Pay category based on the patient's income and family size should be made on Line 13 column f.
 Bad debt write off may occur due to the grantee's inability to locate persons, a patient's refusal to pay, or a patient's inability to pay even after the sliding fee discount is granted.